RajicDenis/gymApp/readme.md

 1. Create new database called "gym"
 2. run --> php artisan migrate --seed

+The seeder will automatically add two trainers to the database

 ## How it works

 - Register to the app